heysupratim/fairer-email/FAQ.md

 see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The error *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.

+The error *...
+Invalid credentials ...* for a Gmail account which was added with the quick setup wizard might be caused by having removed the selected account from your device or by having revoked account (contact) permissions from FairEmail.
+Account permissions are required to periodically refresh the [OAuth](https://developers.google.com/gmail/imap/xoauth2-protocol) token
+(a kind of password used to login to your Gmail account).
+Just start the wizard (but do not select an account) to grant the required permissions again.

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
 FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.